Buli (film): Plot

 Roy and Rudy is being hunted by the police.
 Roy's residence was raided by the police but he is not around there.
-Nordin managed to find Shaf and seeking for forgiveness as well as talking each other to him again.
+Nordin managed to find Shaf and seeking forgiveness as well as talking to each other again.
 Roy, who has been hunted by the police due to his connection with the Allied Asian Bank robbery, still out there and taking an advantage to get revenge against Nordin.
-He wanted to hit Nordin by his car.
-Dr. Ika saw Roy driving and she tries to warns Nordin and Shaf but they didn't realize the actual situation that they are facing right now.
-Roy drive through the road even though the traffic light is red, so he getting crashed by the lorry that come from the other side before he able to hit Nordin and his car flipping over.
-The lorry was drove by Rudy, who just committed another criminal act.
-Rudy become panicked when he saw there are people when he crashed on Roy, so he ran away from the accident scene.
+He wanted to hit Nordin with his car.
+Dr. Ika saw Roy driving and she tries to warn Nordin and Shaf but they didn't realize the actual situation that they are facing right now.
+Roy drives through the road even though the traffic light is red, so he crashes into the lorry that comes from the other side before he is able to hit Nordin and his car flips over.
+The lorry was driven by Rudy, who just committed another criminal act.
+Rudy becomes panicked when he saw there are people when he crashes into Roy, so he ran away from the accident scene.
 Nordin, Shaf, Dr. Ika and a taxi driver came to the accident scene and they saw Roy in his car.
-In the end, Nordin now lives happier and no longer afraid to Roy as he involved in a road accident when he try to crash on him.
-Nordin has gained shares from Michaelsoft and he become partner with his boss.
+In the end, Nordin now lives happier and no longer afraid of Roy as he was involved in a road accident when he tried to crash into him.
+Nordin has gained shares from Michaelsoft and he becomes partner with his boss.